Sicelov/Crime-Data-Analysis-and-Prediction/README.md

 ### Data Sources

-Crime-Data-Analysis-and-Prediction data: The primary dataset used for this analysis is the "data_cts_violent_and_sexual_crime.xlsx" file, containing detailed information about crimes made in each region by dimensions, categories, etc, over time
+Crime-Data-Analysis-and-Prediction data: The primary dataset used for this analysis is the "data_cts_violent_and_sexual_crime.xlsx" file from UNODC, containing detailed information about crimes made in each region by dimensions, categories, etc, over time

 ### Tools